 The Motivation to Read Profile is a tool to help teachers support and improve reading motivation for their students.

-Literacy experts Sharon and Phil Callen have decades of experience in helping students improve reading motivation in the classroom, and supporting teachers to do this themselves.
+Literacy expert Sharon Callen has decades of experience in helping students improve reading motivation in the classroom, and supporting teachers to do this themselves.

-According to Sharon and Phil, it’s understanding a student’s self-concept as a reader and the value they place on reading that will help teachers to adapt their strategies and resources, and make better decisions in the classroom.
+According to Sharon, it’s understanding a student’s self-concept as a reader and the value they place on reading that will help teachers to adapt their strategies and resources, and make better decisions in the classroom.

 This is where the Motivation to Read Profile (MRP) comes in.
 The MRP is a survey tool (available here) that allows teachers to collate information and gain insights on their young readers which in turn helps to design effective and engaging instruction.